jakeleichtling/IAPDemo/README.md

 https://chrome.google.com/webstore/detail/ljlieglfhapnokhlghnjbhlnkeehdgao

-When testing with the sandbox, you can use the following credit card numbers, which pass basic checks by the Google Wallet for digital goods system:
+When testing with the sandbox, you can use the following credit card numbers, which pass basic checks by the Google Wallet for Digital Goods system:

 https://developers.google.com/commerce/wallet/digital/docs/testing